shriv/jekyll-now/_posts/2019-03-12-Modelling-accessibility-by-suburb.md

 ## Quadrant visualisation
 To pick out suburban character (in terms of playground accessibility), we need a visualisation that (1) focuses on the suburbs that fall outside the 'average band' and, (2) can consider $\mu$ and $\sigma$ at the same time.
 A simple 2D plot that can satisfy these criteria is the [quadrant matrix](http://www.criticaltosuccess.com/excels-four-quadrant-matrix-model-chart/).

-We can modify the standard layout slightly to get both the quadrants and the average bands by: (1) normalising the suburban means with the city mean value and, (2) plotting the city level credible intervals as a cental cross.
+We can modify the standard layout slightly to get both the quadrants and the average bands by: (1) normalising the suburban means (for both $\mu$ and $\sigma$) with the city means and, (2) plotting the city level credible intervals as a cental cross.
 The resulting quadrants now represent combinations of suburban $\mu$ and $\sigma$ relative to the city.

 ![](../images/2019-03-12-Modelling-accessibility-by-suburb/output_45_0.png)